 Shepherd’s Purse may cause uterine smooth muscle contractions; this suggests that this is one way of reducing menstrual bleeding as the contractions serve to constrict blood vessels.

-One of the major causes of iron-deficiency anemia is blood loss, but it is possible that chronic iron deficiency can also be a cause of heavy periods.
+One of the major causes of iron-deficiency anemia is blood loss, but it's possible that chronic iron deficiency can also be a cause of heavy periods.
 Treating low iron levels using diet alone may not be sufficient, and iron supplements may be needed to boost iron levels too.

 If you have anemia, you may feel tired, dizzy, weak, poor concentration, and have pale skin.